Related Topics

 Bonus money-saving tip: Download your store’s mobile app for an easy way to clip e-coupons and track your rewards points.

-While you may have a preference for certain brand-name products, buying store-brand versions (or "house" versions) can help you save money on groceries.
-Generic brands are almost always cheaper than brand-name items, and in many cases the quality is comparable.
+Most of us have favorite brands.
+But buying store-brand versions (or "house" versions) can save a good amount of money on groceries.
+Generic brands are almost always cheaper than brand-name items, and in many cases the quality is just as good.

 Bonus money-saving tip: For cereal, condiments, cleaning products, snack foods, and staple foods (e.g., flour and sugar) in particular, it's worth checking out the store brand.

-If you're looking for the best way to save money on grocery shopping, start with a list.
-Visiting the store without a list makes you more likely to buy things you don't need, like unhealthy snacks and desserts.
+A shopping list is among the very best ways to save money on grocery shopping.
+It focuses your efforts and helps avoid buying items you don’t truly need.
 Write down all the food items you need for the week, whether on your cell phone or a piece of paper.
 Bring this list with you when you visit the store—and buy only what's on it.

 Bonus money-saving tip: Another tip to help you spend less at the grocery store?
-Never shop on an empty stomach.
-Having a snack before you venture out—and sticking only to the grocery store aisles that have what you need—can help you avoid impulse-buying.
+Try not to shop on an empty stomach.
+Having a snack or a glass of water before you venture out—and sticking only to the grocery store aisles that have what you need—can help you avoid impulse-buying.

 The more often you visit the grocery store, the more money you're likely to spend.
 Plan for one weekly trip and stick to it to curb the chances of impulse purchases.